During the winter and early spring months most walleye fishing usually involves a jig or bait.

 Generally if you are trolling on a river then it would imply that is quite a larger or major river system, preferably that feeds into a large lake or reservoir.

-When trolling with against the current be sure to reduce your speed.
+When walleye trolling with the current be sure to reduce your speed.
 Remember in a large flowing river you don't need to troll too fast as the natural current in the river will help you lures to swim correctly.

 Trolling with the current can mean increasing your speed so that your lure finds it's correct action.